reema0814/Threat-Protection-with-XDR/Labguide/lab3_conduct_attack.md

     ```CommandPrompt
     cd temp
     ```
+    >**Note**: If there is any error on temp directory already exists, please perform the next steps.

 1. Copy and run this command to simulate the creation of an Admin account.
 Remember to press Enter after the last row: